Drew-code/Natural_Language_Proccessing/README.md

 from sklearn.metrics import classification_report
 ```
 To download the dataset for this example, run ```nltk.download_shell() ``` and wait for the menu to appear.
-then press "d" for download.
+Now press "d" for download.
 Next type in "stopwords".
 This only needs to be done once.
 Comment out the line after
 the dataset is downloaded.

 Next you need to strip out the actual message using the line below.
-To check how many messeges there are in the dataset,
+To check how many messages there are in the dataset,
 use ```len(messages)```
 ```
 messages = [line.rstrip() for line in open('smsspamcollection/SMSSpamCollection')] # getting just the text lines out of the data

 print(len(messages)) #printing how many messages her are
 ```
-Next call use a for loop to look at the messges.
-This will show you the message number as well as wheather or not this message
+Next use a for loop to look at the messages.
+This will show you the message number as well as whether or not this message
 is ham or spam.
 ```
 for mess_no,message in enumerate(messages[:10]): #creating a for look to print the message and the no of the message
     print(mess_no,message)
     print('\n')
 ```
 To get a cleaner look at the data, open the file as a .csv.
-Now you are able to get a statistical few of wheather or not
+Now you are able to get a statistical view of whether or not
 the message is spam or ham.
 ```
 messages = pd.read_csv('smsspamcollection/SMSSpamCollection',sep = '\t', #opening the data again as a csv for a data frame